 (making code expectations explicit and localizing reasoning).

 The C Language

-Towards the end, the course transitions to C in preparation for
+In the last four weeks, the course transitions to C in preparation for

 subsequent systems courses.
 Emphasis is on transferring positive